CFDHubUserGuide/UserGuide/AccessToTheCluster.rst

 **The very first time you access to the cluster** you should follow the instructions reported in chapter :ref:`SSH connection (Linux/MacOS)<SshConnectionLinuxMacOs>`.
 Then you need to wait 15 minutes for the propagation of the password through the system.

+You may access the first time also using Windows, you may follow the :ref:`first SSH connection instructions<firstSSHConnection>`.

 If you access the cluster from a Windows machine, jump to the chapter :ref:`SSH connection (Windows users) <SshConnectionWindows>`.

 If you access the cluster from a Linux OS/MacOS, you can jump to next chapter :ref:`SSH connection (Linux/MacOS)<SshConnectionLinuxMacOs>`.